United States Capitol revolutionary war and beyond header United States Capitol

 "It is a wise rule and should be fundamental in a government disposed to cherish its credit, and at the same time to restrain the use of it within the limits of its faculties, "never to borrow a dollar without laying a tax in the same instant for paying the interest annually, and the principal within a given term; and to consider that tax as pledged to the creditors on the public faith." - Letter to John Wayles Eppes, June 24, 1813

 There are many inspiring Revolutionary War Quotes by Thomas Paine.
-Thomas Paine wrote some of the most influential writings that inspired the American Revolution, he also wrote some things later in life that were reviled by the same patriots that praised him during the Revolution.
-Here are a few Revolutionary War Quotes by Thomas Paine:
+Thomas Paine wrote some of the most influential writings that inspired the American Revolution, including his works Common Sense and The American Crisis.
+He also wrote some things later in life that were reviled by the same patriots that praised him during the Revolution.
+Here are just a few Revolutionary War Quotes by Thomas Paine.
+If you would like to read more Thomas Paine Quotes, simply click on the link at the bottom of this box and you will be taken to our complete Thomas Paine Quotes section:

 "Those who expect to reap the blessings of freedom, must, like men, undergo the fatigues of supporting it." - The American Crisis, No. 4, September 11, 1777